-1. Describe the separate legal personality of a company, the various forms of corporate body and procedures for company formation.

-2. Describe the capital and financing of a company.

-3. Describe the management and administration of a company.

-4. Describe the ways in which insolvent companies may be dealt with.
+- 1. Describe the separate legal personality of a company, the various forms of corporate body and procedures for company formation. - 2.
+Describe the capital and financing of a company. - 3.
+Describe the management and administration of a company. - 4.
+Describe the ways in which insolvent companies may be dealt with.

-Credit value: 1 HN Credit at SCQF level 8: (8 SCQF credit points at SCQF level 8\)
+Credit points and level: 1 SQA Credit at SCQF level 8: (8 SCQF credit points at SCQF level 8)